 Scientists have determined that 120 minutes a week or between 15-20 min (17 min.
-15 sec.) is the amount of outdoors time needed for adults.
+15 sec.) is the amount of outdoor time needed for adults.
 Children require more.

 I have women in my Moai (Okinawan social support groups 模合 Mo-ai) that "aren't nature people."
 The truth is, I understand not wanting to climb a mountain, deal with mosquitos, risk your hair, or deal with critters and animals.